 - Word documents get passed around by email with little certainty as to what is the correct and latest version.

-- Important policy and procedure documents aren’t read because staff find them long, complicated and unclear.
+- Policies and procedure documents aren’t read, because staff find them long, complicated and unclear.

 - Important information gets lost when staff leave or change jobs.

 - Content is left to stagnate and become out of date.

 Cherryleaf writes and updates policies and procedures, turning them into easy to understand and manageable information for your audience.